2006 Islamic Courts Union offensive: August 2006

 In order to make good on their promise to restore law and order to Somalia, the ICU began advancing into the territory of coastal warlords known to be engaged in piracy.
 The most infamous pirates in Somalia operated out of Harardhere and Hobyo, and so these towns were targeted for the anti-piracy campaign.
 The most infamous pirates were from the same clan as the ICU leadership, the Habar Gidir.

 Harardere, the most infamous piracy port, was captured on 13 August.
+Hobyo negotiated a surrender with the ICU on August 16.